NameRX/ACV_12bit_converter/README.md

 # Adobe *.acv to Android TV Panel 12-bit Gamma Curves Converter

 This project is a Python application designed for graphical visualization and conversion of Adobe ACV files commonly used to store tone curves for image processing.
-It includes a main script that reads an ACV file, draws curves plot, and converts curves data into a format suitable for Android TV panel calibration, stored in ini file.
+It includes a main script that reads an `*.acv` file, draws curves plot, and converts curves data into a format suitable for Android TV panel calibration.
+And an additional script, that decodes 12bit HEX `gamma_table_x` values and draws a plot with RGB curves.

 <img src="https://github.com/NameRX/ACV_12bit_converter/blob/main/Adobe_AE_curves_screenshot.png" height="520" alt="Screenshot of Adobe_curves"> <img src="https://github.com/NameRX/ACV_12bit_converter/blob/main/ACV_12bit_converter_screenshot.png" height="520" alt="Screenshot of ACV conversion">

 ## Features

-- **ACV Curve Plotting**: The main script (`ACV_12bit_converter.py`) plots the curves from the ACV file, showing input Luma and RGB curves and also calculated combined Luma + RGB curves.
+- **ACV Curve Plotting**: The main script (`ACV_12bit_converter.py`) plots the curves from the ACV file, which shows input Luma and RGB curves, and also calculates combined Luma + RGB curves.
-- **Conversion to Panel Format**: The curves are converted into a 12-bit hexadecimal format compliant with the requirements of Android TV's panel calibration configuration, this data is stored in `ini` file, for example:  `/vendor/tvconfig/config/panel/FullHD_CMO216_H1L01.ini`.
+- **Conversion to Panel Format**: The curves are converted into a 12-bit hexadecimal format compliant with the requirements of Android TV's panel calibration configuration.
+This data is stored in an `ini` file, for example: `/vendor/tvconfig/config/panel/FullHD_CMO216_H1L01.ini`.
-- **Gamma Curve Review**: An additional script (`12bit_gamma_plotter.py`) provides functionality to review the converted gamma curves or visualize original gamma curves from an Android TV panel 'ini' file.
+- **Gamma Curve Review**: An additional script (`12bit_gamma_plotter.py`) provides functionality to review the converted gamma curves or to visualize the original gamma curves from an Android TV panel `ini` file.

 ## Usage

 1. **ACV to 12-bit Converter (`ACV_12bit_converter.py`):**
-    - Run the script in a Python environment with the required dependencies installed.
+    - Run the script or the corresponding executable.
     - Use the graphical interface to open an `.acv` file.
     - Observe the plotted gamma curves for the Luma and RGB channels.
-    - The output 12-bit gamma tables for Red, Green, and Blue channels are displayed in the text field and can be copied for use in panel calibration configurations.
+    - The output 12-bit gamma tables for the Red, Green, and Blue channels are displayed in the text field.
+They can be copied for use in panel calibration configurations.

 2. **12-bit Gamma Plotter (`12bit_gamma_plotter.py`):**
-    - Run the script to initiate the graphical tool for plotting gamma curves.
+    - Run the script or the corresponding executable to initiate the graphical tool for plotting gamma curves.
-    - Paste the 12-bit gamma parameters for the Red, Green, and Blue channels into the text area.
+    - Paste the 12-bit gamma parameters for the Red, Green, and Blue channels into the text area provided.
     - Press the "Update Plot" button to visualize the curves.

 ## Downloads